Memeplexx/olik/readme.md

 ---

-⚠️ The rest of this guide illustrates how to use Oulik **without a framework.**
-It may be more appropriate for you to check out the docs for the following framework bindings:
+⚠️ The rest of this guide illustrates how to use Oulik **without a framework.** It may be more appropriate for you to check out:

 ![](assets/react.ico) <u>[OULIK-REACT](./docs/readme-react.md)</u>
 ![](assets/angular.png) <u>[OULIK-NG](./docs/readme-ng.md)</u>